Shell Startup Engine (“programme”) Terms & Conditions

 c) Save for the agreement between the Organiser and each Start-up Entity and/or its relevant Participants for the provision of the Programme as set out herein, participation in the Programme shall in no event be considered or construed as giving rise to any contractual relations with the Organiser or any of the Shell Group entities and, in particular, shall not give rise to any employment relationship, or commercial or contractual benefits or relationship with the Start-up Entity and/or its relevant Participants.

-a) The Organiser assumes no responsibility or liability for any loss arising out of or from:
+a) The Organiser and Delivery Partner assume no responsibility or liability for any loss arising out of or from:

 (i) technical issues, system or software failures experienced by a Start-up Entity and/or its relevant Participants in submitting their registration via the online registration form;